All about scrap metal recycling

 What is metal recycling?

-Metal recycling is the process of separating, cleaning and melting ferrous and non-ferrous scrap so it can be used again as a raw material for new products.
-Metal is a material which can be recycled over and over again without degradation of its properties.
-Besides the ecological benefit of metal recycling there is also an economical benefit.
-Scrap metals have a monetary value and there is always demand for high quality sorted scrap metals for recycling.
+Metal recycling is the process of separating, cleaning, and melting ferrous and non-ferrous scrap to be used again as a raw material for new products.
+Metal is a material that can be recycled over and over again without degradation of its properties.
+Besides the ecological benefit of metal recycling, there is also an economic benefit.
+Scrap metals have a monetary value, and there is always demand high quality sorted scrap metals for recycling.

-For optimal scrap metal recycling it is important that scrap metal is source separated at your warehouse or workshop.
-With the right scrap metal tools you can collect, sort and clean all of your scrap metal.
+For optimal scrap metal recycling, scrap metal must be source-separated at your warehouse or workshop.
+With the right scrap metal tools, you can collect, sort, and clean all of your scrap metal.

 Your local scrap metal dealer can collect your separated streams of scrap metal.
-It is recommended to use a scale to weigh your scrap metal beforehand.
-Also inform authoritative resources for the current scrap metal prices, since scrap metal prices are constantly changing.
+We recommend using a scale to weigh your scrap metal beforehand.
+Also, inform authoritative resources for the current scrap metal prices, since scrap metal prices are constantly changing.

 Metal recyclers will sort and process the scrap metal further and remove any impurities.
-After this process the heavy and bulky scrap metals are shredded with a scrap metal shredder or compacted with an alligator or scrap shear into smaller chunks of metal.
+After this process, heavy and bulky scrap metals are shredded with a scrap metal shredder or compacted with an alligator or scrap shear into smaller chunks.
 These chunks are then melted in large furnaces for each type of metal.
-The melting process requires a lot of energy, but the energy that is required to mine virgin metals is lots higher.
-So therefore metal recycling is more energy efficient.
+The melting process requires much energy, but the energy required to mine virgin metals is lots higher.
+So, therefore, metal recycling is more energy efficient.

-After the melting process the metals are purified to free the product of impurities, this benefits the quality of the metal.
-The metal is then cooled and solidified in metal bars ready for transportation to use as a raw material.
+After the melting process, the metals are purified to free the product of impurities.
+This benefits the quality of the metal.
+The metal is then cooled and solidified in metal bars, ready for transportation as raw material.

 Learn more about how to recycle scrap metal at Earth911.com.